Though they are loyal to their family, these dogs can be shy around strangers.

 See all of our expert product reviews.

 Texas Heelers are intelligent dogs that are alert to whatever is happening around them.
 Though these dogs were bred for herding sheep and cattle, they also make good pets for active families with kids that love spending time outdoors.
-This dog has an even temperament and sweet nature.
+Don’t be fooled!
+The Texas Heeler isn’t as rowdy as its name would imply.
+They have an even temperament and sweet nature.

 The 3 Different Types of Texas Heelers and Texas Heeler Mixes